-- 4. We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children. - 5.
-We make every effort to provide a safe and welcoming environment underpinned by a culture of openness where both children and adults feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - 6.
-We maintain an attitude of "it could happen here" where safeguarding is concerned. - 7.
-As a school we will educate and encourage pupils to keep safe through: - The content of the curriculum - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued.
+- 5. We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children. - 6.
+We make every effort to provide a safe and welcoming environment underpinned by a culture of openness where both children and adults feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - 7.
+We maintain an attitude of "it could happen here" where safeguarding is concerned.